Halgamoos/Anecdotal-Guide-to-New-Technologist/CONTRIBUTE.md

 # Contribute here as a former New Tech!

+If you are a former NT, take ownership of this repo and make a pull request.
 Thank you for being an **awesome** NT and willing to pay it forward to upcoming NTs.

 Two options:
 * Make a pull request on the README with whatever insight, correction, comment (really anything) that you want to share.